 Finally, it is worth considering the impact breast implants may have on your future cancer screenings.
 Breast implants do reduce the visibility of your breasts during a mammogram, so it’s possible they may delay detection of breast cancer.
 However, studies have shown that breast implants have no impact on cancer mortality–they neither increase your risk of breast cancer or decrease your chances of getting positive results from cancer treatment.
 Submuscular placement is recommended to improve the visibility of your breast tissue and can also increase support of your breast implants.

 No matter your age, you may be a good candidate for breast augmentation.
-To learn more about the procedure and whether it is right for you, please contact Dr. Gawley today for a consultation at our plastic surgery practice, serving patients from Glendale, Scottsdale, and Phoenix, Arizona.
+To learn more about the procedure and whether it is right for you, please contact Gawley Plastic Surgery today for a consultation at our plastic surgery practice, serving patients from Glendale, Scottsdale, and Phoenix, Arizona.